spcourse/website/_schedules/Relaxed SP2 S2/index.md

 ## Learning Goals

-### After Scientific Programming 1, you:

-- can transform the description of a simple algorithm into working code by combining basic program elements;
-- can apply several scientific programming techniques from different areas of study;
-- can use a couple of libraries in your program and know how to find and read documentation on other libraries;
-- can make your programs simpler and easier to read by employing a few standard tactics;
-- can trace and fix several common programming errors.

 ### After Scientific Programming 2, you:

 - can use native python data structures (like sets, dictionaries, and tuples);